FirmwGuy/CEP/docs/L0_Kernel/HEARTBEAT-AND-ENZYMES.md

   A retry policy may re-enqueue the pair for N+1 with counters/backoff.
 Enzymes must be idempotent so retries don’t corrupt state.

 - Do enzymes need access to raw data?
-  Prefer handles/streams and content-addressed blobs with journaling, so work is replayable and auditable.
+  Prefer handles/streams and content-addressed bytes with journaling, so work is replayable and auditable.

 - How do I choose query paths?
   Register by the most stable and meaningful discriminator you have: often the signal namespace (intent) and, secondarily, target domains.